-- 1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) Section 143 of the Act, we give in the Annexure I, a statement on the matters specified in paragraphs 3 and 4 of the Order. - 2.
+- 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government of India after consultation with the National Financial Reporting Authority (NFRA) constituted under section 132 of the Companies Act, 2013, we give in the Annexure I, a statement on the matters specified in paragraphs 3 and 4 of the Order. - 2.
 As required by Section 143(3) of the Act, we report that: - a. we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - b.
 In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c.
 The balance sheet, the statement of profit and loss including other comprehensive income, the statement of cash flows and the statement of changes in equity dealt with by this report are in agreement with the books of account; - d.
-In our opinion, the aforesaid Standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with relevant rules issued thereunder; - e.
-On the basis of the written representations received from the directors as on 31 March 2022 and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2022 from being appointed as a director in terms of Section 164(2) of the Act; - f.
-With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure II"; and
+In our opinion, the aforesaid Standalone Ind AS financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with relevant rules issued thereunder; - e.
+On the basis of the written representations received from the directors as on 31 March 2024 and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2024 from being appointed as a director in terms of Section 164(2) of the Act;